mssgill/hscSphinx/glossary.rst

     The schema of a database is its structure.
 It refers to the coded blueprint which describes how the data are to be stored with respected to one another.
-Which fields will appear in which tables, and what types of data they will contain are described the database schema.
+Which fields will appear in which tables, and what types of data they will contain are described in a database's schema.

-    However ... the HSC database system uses PostgreSQL, and the term schema has been been recycled by the postgreSQL world to refer to separate databases within a single database system.
+    Note also, that the HSC database system uses PostgreSQL, and the term 'schema' has a specific meaning in the context of postgreSQL.
+    Separate logical databases within a single PostgreSQL database are called 'schema'.

 sensor